bablulawrence/vmautostop/README.md

 ### Setting parameter values

-Behavior of the app is controlled by a set of parameters described in the below table.
+Behavior of the app is controlled by a set of parameters described below.
 Default values for these parameters are set in the function app app settings at the time of deployment.
 At runtime, these values can be overridden for and individual VM or group of VMs(parameter tag at resource group level) by appending parameter values to the value of parameter tag - `VM_AUTO_STOP_PARAMS`, separated by semicolon`.

 | Parameters - App Settings                | Parameters - Tag     | Description                                                                              |
 | ---------------------------------------- | -------------------- | ---------------------------------------------------------------------------------------- |